shivshankardayal/full-website/books/dsa/source/intro.rst

 Mathematical induction is a powerful technique to prove certain mathematical equalities and inequqlities.
 To analyze an algorithm we can use mathematical induction.
-There will be many times when analyzing an algorithm mathematical induction comes handy.
-Many of the readers may be familiar with mathematical induciton and many may not.
+There will be many times when analyzing an algorithm mathematical induction will come handy.
+Many of the readers may be familiar with it and many may not.
 Therefore, I will start with basics of this particular technique.
 We will then develop some basic formulas to be used in this book.
 We use mathematical induction technique in following way.